aws/aws-sdk-net/SDK.CHANGELOG.md

+### 3.3.103.0 (2017-06-08 20:33 UTC)
+* IoT (3.3.4.0)
+	* In addition to using certificate ID, AWS IoT customers can now obtain the description of a certificate with the certificate PEM.
+* Pinpoint (3.3.2.0)
+	* Starting today Amazon Pinpoint adds SMS Text and Email Messaging support in addition to Mobile Push Notifications, providing developers, product managers and marketers with multi-channel messaging capabilities to drive user engagement in their applications.
+Pinpoint also enables backend services and applications to message users directly and provides advanced user and app analytics to understand user behavior and messaging performance.
+* Rekognition (3.3.5.0)
+	* API Update for AmazonRekognition: Adding RecognizeCelebrities API
+* S3 (3.3.6.3)
+	* Updated ListVersions to populate S3ObjectVersion.Bucket property.

 ### 3.3.102.0 (2017-06-07 17:50 UTC)
 * CodeBuild (3.3.1.0)
 	* Add support to APIs for privileged containers.
 This change would allow performing privileged operations like starting the Docker daemon inside builds possible in custom docker images.